SDS-237-Spring-23/portfolio/mini-projects/README.md

 ### [Interview a data professional](interview)
 ### [Participant Observation](participant-observation)

 Each of these assignments involves collecting some ethnographic data, interpreting the data, determining a central point that the data supports, and then writing it up in a memo that draws from your data to support that point.
-This means that mini-project write-ups will be more polished than your fieldnotes (i.e. you don't need to identify and support a central point or argument in your fieldnotes).
+This means that mini-project write-ups will be more polished than your field notes (i.e. you don't need to identify and support a central point or argument in your field notes).

 ### Revision